KindleDrift/OOP-Website-Project/README.md

 ## 1. Overview

-This project is a hotel website developed as part of our Object-Oriented Programming (OOP) coursework at KMITL.
+This project is a hotel website developed as part of our Object-Oriented Programming Project (OOP Project) coursework at KMITL.
 It demonstrates OOP principles using Python and FastHTML, a lightweight template rendering library.

 ## 2. Team Members